 Not to mention, there are some cases such as Quantum Entanglement where Heisenberg Uncertainty Principle does get violated.
 To know more about it, check out The EPR Paradox – A Thought, Myth, or, a Reality?

 By definition, mechanical energy is the sum of the kinetic and potential energy of a system.
-Not to mention, one can also define that the ability to do work or cause change as mechanical energy.
+Not to mention, one can also define the ability to do work or cause change as mechanical energy.

 When I say the energy of motion, I am strictly referring to the kinetic energy of the system.
 Similarly, when I say the energy of position, I am strictly referring to the potential energy of the system.